SERVICES

 About our Services

 On Sunday we worship at 10:00am.
-Additionally, all our services will be recorded and available electronically
+Additionally, all our services are recorded and available electronically

-You can access them via our podcast page
+You can access them via our Youtube Channel

 or by subscribing to our Emailing List